 For many reasons, we offer Gulfstreams exclusively in our fleet to our brokers and direct clients.
 Therefore, we want to share this decision’s logistical and tacit reasoning.

 Since its beginning, Global Air Charters has taken to heart the unique position we occupy as operators of on-demand private jets.
 We have always understood the need to strive for and achieve excellence in the service we bring to the market.

 We developed an affinity for Gulfstream when we acquired our first GIII about seven years ago.
 Once we began operating our GIII airframe, we could offer so much more to our clients and brokers that stood apart from competing operators.

-In the years following our first Gulfstream acquisition, we also operated smaller business jets from other manufacturers, but we found our operational niche with Gulfstream and have made it our priority to acquire more of them.
+In the years following our first Gulfstream acquisition, we also operated smaller business jets from other manufacturers.
+Still, we found our operational niche with Gulfstream and have prioritized acquiring more of them.
 Today, our fleet consists of four GVs and one GIV, with more growth planned in the coming months.

 The obvious tactical advantage afforded by Gulfstream airframes is the range they offer.
 Our clients can access the entire world from their backyard by choosing to charter one of our magnificent GIV or GV airframes.

 Gulfstream competes in a small market of manufacturers that offer airframes with ranges greater than 4,500 miles.
 Nonstop flights to East Asia from places like Denver or Las Vegas are no sweat for the aircraft in our fleet.

 Clients choose ultra-long-range jets for the time they save by not having to stop for additional fuel loading between city pairings.
 A 12.5-hour flight in the air may seem like a long time, but you save hours by flying directly with no stops.